Schönbrunn Zoo: In the 19th century

-Schönbrunn Zoo received its first giraffe as a gift from the Viceroy of Egypt in 1828.
-Its arrival triggered a genuine craze and influenced fashion, handicrafts and social life in Vienna.
-Clothes, shoes and utensils with giraffe motifs, hairstyles, a perfume, a play and two compositions à la giraffe were created.
+In 1828, Schönbrunn Zoo received its first giraffe as a gift from the Viceroy of Egypt.
+Its arrival sparked a widespread fascination, influencing fashion, handicrafts, and social life in Vienna.
+Giraffe motifs adorned clothes, shoes, and utensils, while new hairstyles, a perfume, a theatrical play, and two musical compositions inspired by the giraffe were created.

-The menagerie’s look changed significantly towards the end of the 19th century.
-Alois Kraus, who headed the zoo from 1879 to early 1919, rearranged the historic grounds to make them more suitable for the animals and easier for the public to visit.
-Animal enclosures and farm buildings were newly built or modernized and the zoo was extended east and south.
-Schönbrunn Zoo had already come to be regarded as one of the most beautiful zoos in the world by the beginning of the 20th century.
+The zoo underwent significant changes toward the end of the 19th century.
+Alois Kraus, who served as director from 1879 to early 1919, reorganized the historic grounds to better accommodate the animals and improve the visitor experience.
+New animal enclosures and farm buildings were constructed or modernized, and the zoo was expanded to the east and south.
+By the early 20th century, Schönbrunn Zoo was widely regarded as one of the most beautiful zoos in the world.

-In 1906, the first elephant to be conceived in a zoological garden was born at Schönbrunn.
+In 1906, the first elephant to be conceived in a zoological garden was born on its grounds.

-The complex remained private property of the imperial family until the end of the Austro-Hungarian empire.
+The complex remained the private property of the imperial family until the dissolution of the Austro-Hungarian Empire in 1918.

 World Wars and the 20th century

 Only 400 animals survived World War I due to supply shortages and associated hygiene problems.
-The zoo was only able to survive as a result of the residents of Vienna organising a relief campaign and making donations of animals and materials.
+In some instances, animals were slaughtered to feed other animals, and in one occasion, a polar bear was shot dead by a disgruntled soldier who mistakenly thought that it was being fed more than him.
+The zoo was able to endure thanks to the residents of Vienna, who organized a relief campaign and donated animals and materials to sustain the institution.

-Otto Antonius, who headed Schönbrunn Zoo from 1924 to 1945, was the first director who was a biologist.
-His tenure saw the number of animals at the zoo increasing to more than 3,000 by 1930.
-He also introduced the idea of breeding endangered species for conservation.
-He involved himself in raising awareness among the general public, promoted nature conservation and intensified the increasingly important contacts to the media, universities and museums.
-The term ‘menagerie’ was officially replaced with the term ‘zoo’ in 1926.
+Otto Antonius, who served as director of Schönbrunn Zoo from 1924 to 1945, was the first biologist to lead the zoo.
+Under his leadership, the number of animals increased to more than 3,000 by 1930.
+Antonius introduced the concept of breeding endangered species for conservation and worked to raise public awareness about nature preservation.
+He strengthened relationships with the media, universities, and museums to promote the zoo's mission.
+Notably, the term "menagerie" was officially replaced with "zoo" in 1926 to reflect its modernized role in education and conservation.

-The zoo had suffered aerial bombing attacks at the end of World War II that destroyed and damaged many of the animal enclosures and more than one thousand animals died.
-The Soviet and later the British occupation forces helped with the reconstruction following the end of hostilities.
+At the end of World War II, the zoo suffered severe damage from aerial bombings, which destroyed or significantly damaged many enclosures.
+More than 1,000 animals died during this time, leaving only 300 survivors.
+Antonius himself committed suicide along with his wife on the same day Soviet troops arrived.
+The Soviet and later British occupation forces assisted in the zoo's reconstruction efforts after the war.

-Julius Brachetka, who headed the zoo from 1945 to 1958, revived public interest with entertaining appearances in the media that were frequently accompanied by animals from the zoo.
-The first posters were created and photography competitions were held.
-A new aquarium and terrarium building was opened in 1959 to replace the one for the ostriches and reptiles that had been damaged during the bombing.
+Julius Brachetka, director from 1945 to 1958, revived public interest through entertaining media appearances often featuring animals from the zoo.
+The first promotional posters were created during this period, and photography competitions were introduced to engage visitors.
+In 1959, a new aquarium and terrarium building was opened to replace structures for ostriches and reptiles that had been destroyed during the bombing.